ansost/NoClu/docs/lexikon.md

        - measure of dispersion defined as data spread from the provided dataset's mean
 2. Compute the eigenvectors of this matrix.
     - *Eigenvectors*:
-      - give the characteristics of a vetor or a matrix
+      - give the characteristics of a vector or a matrix
       - as far as I understood, eigenvectors are vectors that point in the same direction as the vectors before after scalar transformation
       - `special vectors that maintain their direction despite bullying by the matrices`
 3. Eigenvectors corresponding to the largest eigenvalues are used to reconstruct a large fraction of variance of the original data